InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/05.mui/lab.md

 ## 1. Learn with Video (easy level)

-I propose to start by watching a few videos.
+Start by watching a few videos.
 The playlist [Google Design Tutorials](https://material.io/blog/google-design-tutorial-video) (available inside the first video) proposes short videos of 3 to 5 minutes each.
 Pick up the one you wish.
 Then, watch the [introduction to MUI](https://www.youtube.com/watch?v=pHclLuRolzE&list=PLQg6GaokU5CwiVmsZ0d_9Zsg_DnIP_xwr) which is 16 minutes long.

 ## 2. React form components (medium level)